Dated December 2025

 Personal Information may include the following:

-a. name
+a. name;

-b. address
+b. address;

-c. telephone number
+c. telephone number;

-d. email address
+d. email address;

-e. date of birth
+e. date of birth;

-f. gender
+f. gender;

-g. marital status
+g. marital status;

-h. occupation
+h. occupation;

-i. bank account details
+i. bank account details;

-j. contact details
+j. contact details; and/or

 k. any other information we consider necessary to carry out our functions and activities.